MikeBusuttil/kaggle/README.md

 - automate the comparison of fitting techniques, fitting plans, and data set splitting
 - investigate what to do with data (ie. NA's) that's in test data but not training data
 - see which houses are off by the most and what they all have in common to see if there's a column that's throwing things off
+- write a more efficient 1-hot function that is totally unreadable but uses binary to encode in the most column-efficient manner (but can still be readable when it doesn't matter)

 ## ML questions